bgood-upland/lore/README.md

 Lore ships with a dedicated skill for initializing the knowledge base in a new project.
 After scaffolding the project, start a new session with the agent of your choice, and ask to use the lore project-init skill to help guide you and the agent through the process.
 This skill gives the agent instructions on how to work through the codebase, which files need to be initialized, and how to lead this process in a collaborative manner.
 Knowledge base creation can also be done manually, however, it can be very tedious.

-## For PMs (Autopilot Mode)
+## Autopilot Mode (PMs + Devs)

-Autopilot mode creates a read-only clone of a repo so you can access project knowledge without a local checkout:
+Autopilot mode creates a read-only clone of a repo so you can access project knowledge without a local checkout.
+This can be helpful for PMs or developers wanting access to the knowledge base in a repo they are not actively working on.
+An autopilot project can be added with the following:

 ```
 lore cli